johnyenter-briars/FlowRunFinderV2/README.md

 Advanced search scans run history newest-to-oldest.
 It avoids loading trigger payloads until a run is inside the requested time window, which keeps older searches from doing unnecessary work.

+While an advanced search is running, the app reports its candidate count, scan progress, and current match count.
+Use `Cancel` in the busy indicator to stop a long-running query.

 ## Local Files

 The app keeps its local data here: